FrederickMappin/CADD_Pocket_Prediction_Pipeline/README.md

     --model                                     Model to use for P2Rank (Alphafold or Normal)

     Save options:
-    --outdir                       Specifies where to save the output from the nextflow run.
+    --outdir                       Specifies where to save the output from the nextflow run
 ```